Non-Asymptotic Guarantees for Reliable Identification of Granger Causality via the LASSO: Background and Problem Formulation

 \subsection{Unifying the Classical OLS-based and LASSO-based Approaches}

-Comparing the classical OLS-based and the recent LASSO-based approaches to causal inference reveals an evident disconnect: the latter approach directly utilizes the estimated parameters in a single model to identify the GC influence with non-asymptotic performance guarantees, while the former is based on comparing the prediction performance of two different models by resorting to asymptotic distributions for statistical testing.
+{Comparing the classical OLS-based GC and the recent LASSO-based approaches to GC inference reveals an evident disconnect: the latter approach directly utilizes the \emph{estimated parameters} from a \emph{single model} to identify the GC influence with non-asymptotic performance guarantees, while the former is based on comparing the \emph{prediction error} performance of \emph{two different models} by resorting to asymptotic distributions for statistical testing.}

-Our main goal here is to close this gap by unifying these two approaches.
+Our main objective here is {address this disconnect} by unifying these two approaches.
 To this end, we first replace OLS estimation in \prettyref{eq:ols} by its LASSO counterpart:

 where $\lambda_{n}$ denotes the regularization parameter.
 Let

 By similarly grouping the solutions of \prettyref{eq:Lasso-full&reducedmoedel} as $\widehat{\boldsymbol{\theta}} = [\widehat{\boldsymbol{\theta}}_{(1)}; \widehat{\boldsymbol{\theta}}_{(2)}]$ and $\widehat{\widetilde{\boldsymbol{\theta}}} = [\widehat{\widetilde{\boldsymbol{\theta}}}_{(1)}; \mathbf{0}]$, we then propose to use the following statistic: